I have lost my licence . . . . what can I do?

 - Careless driving causing injury or death (at least 6 months disqualification)

-Losing a driving licence can be hugely disruptive to personal and work life.
+Losing a driver licence can be hugely disruptive to personal and work life.
 Short of successfully defending the charge, there are a number of options to reduce the hardship caused by a period of disqualification or suspension:

 Limited licence (also known as a work licence)

-A limited licence is a restricted driving licence issued by the court which allows a person to continue to drive during the period of their disqualification or suspension.
+A limited licence is a restricted driver licence issued by the court which allows a person to continue to drive during the period of their disqualification or suspension.
 Limited licences are called that because they do not allow full resumption of driving.
 They are normally subject to certain conditions in respect of driving days, hours, geographical areas and routes that must be observed.

 To obtain a limited licence a written application supported by affidavit evidence (often from an employer as well as the applicant) must be made to the court.
 The court will only grant a limited licence if it is satisfied that, if it were not granted, there would be extreme hardship to the applicant or undue hardship to another person.
 Common reasons advanced in this regard are loss of a job or inability to care for children or elderly relatives without the ability to drive.